microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

   <center>
     <img src="images/illc-44.png" alt="plant-05" width="600">
     <br>
-    Routing the disturbance back out of the dsPIC on a DAC
+    Routing the disturbance back out of the dsPIC on a DAC.
   </center>
 </p>